cryptpad/documentation/user_guide/apps/slides.rst

 It is strongly advised **not** to insert external images in documents.
 The Markdown syntax ``![description](https://site.com/image.jpg)`` is supported but presents security risks.
-Malicious code can be embedded in images and result iin data leakeage.
+Malicious code can be embedded in images and result in data leakage.

 For this reason, CryptPad makes use of ``media-tag`` to insert images from the CryptDrive.
 This syntax is more complex but it is managed